Reparameterization Proximal Policy Optimization: Related Work

 \section{Related Work}

 \textbf{Policy Gradient Estimators.} One classical class of policy gradient estimators is based on the score function, such as the REINFORCE gradient estimator \cite{Reinforce,Sutton:Reinforce}.
 Many policy gradient methods, such as PPO and TRPO \cite{PPO,TRPO}, rely on variants of the REINFORCE gradient estimator.
 One limitation of the REINFORCE gradient is its high variance, which results in low sample efficiency.
-On the other hand, if one has access to the underlying dynamic model, either through differentiable simulators \cite{brax,SHAC,DiffTaichi,SAPO} or learned world models \cite{DreamerV1,SVG}, another type of policy gradient named Reparameterization Policy Gradient (RPG), which is based on the reparameterization trick \cite{kingma:vae,rezende:vae}, can be obtained.
+On the other hand, if one has access to the underlying dynamic model, either through differentiable simulators \cite{SHAC,DiffTaichi,SAPO} or learned world models \cite{DreamerV1,SVG}, another type of policy gradient named Reparameterization Policy Gradient, which is based on the reparameterization trick \cite{kingma:vae,rezende:vae}, can be obtained.
 Using the reparameterization trick \cite{kingma:vae,rezende:vae}, RPG directly backpropagates through the trajectory and obtains an unbiased estimate of the policy gradient.
 By contrast, the REINFORCE gradient estimator does not need to backpropagate through the entire computational graph and only relies on local computation \cite{TotalStochasticGradient}.
 Since RPG utilizes the gradients of the dynamics model, RPG typically enjoys less variance than the REINFORCE gradient estimator \cite{MonteCarlogradientestimationinmachinelearning}.

-\textbf{Reparameterization Policy Gradient-based Reinforcement Learning Algorithms.} It is well known that RPG obtained by vanilla backpropagation through time over a long time horizon suffers from the vanishing/exploding gradient problem \cite{DoDiffGivebetterGradients,Gradientsarenotallyouneed,ShenaoRPG,TransformerRPG}.
+\textbf{RPG-based Reinforcement Learning Algorithms.} It is well known that RPG obtained by vanilla backpropagation through time over a long time horizon suffers from the vanishing/exploding gradient problem \cite{DoDiffGivebetterGradients,Gradientsarenotallyouneed,ShenaoRPG,TransformerRPG}.
 This phenomenon is amplified when dealing with stiff dynamics, such as contact \cite{AdaptivebarrierSmoothingforcontact,DoDiffGivebetterGradients,GradientcomputeforContact,GlobalPlanningforContact-RichManipulationviaLocalSmoothingofQuasi-DynamicContactModels}.
 RPG can exhibit a large variance when the gradient magnitude is large, which renders the underlying reinforcement learning algorithm unstable, struggling with non-convex loss landscapes.